How much protein do I need per day in my diet?

 There has long been an "anabolic window" after a workout (24 - 48 hours) during which the muscles are especially hungry for amino acids.

-Therefore, if you want to build muscle, be sure to eat protein-rich foods within a few hours of your workout.
+Therefore, if you want to build muscle, make sure you eat protein-rich foods a few hours after training.

-But if you want to reach your goal faster, Fit&Strong optimized protein is for you, because it has all the essential amino acids and BCAA's to build muscles for 7 hours straight.
+But if you want to reach your goal faster, the Fit & Strong optimized protein is for you, because it has all the essential amino acids and BCAA's to build muscles for 7 hours straight.

 As you age, you lose lean mass, both muscle and bone.
 This affects how long you live, as well as how functional and healthy your life is.